goauthentik/authentik/website/docs/upgrading/to-0.10.md

 -   Proxy Provider

     Due to this new OAuth2 Provider, the Application Gateway Provider, now simply called "Proxy Provider" has been revamped as well.
-The new passbook Proxy integrates more tightly with passbook via the new Outposts system.
-The new proxy also supports multiple applications per proxy instance, can configure TLS based on passbook Keypairs, and more.
+The new authentik Proxy integrates more tightly with authentik via the new Outposts system.
+The new proxy also supports multiple applications per proxy instance, can configure TLS based on authentik Keypairs, and more.

     See [Proxy](../providers/proxy.md)

 -   Outpost System

     This is a new Object type, currently used only by the Proxy Provider.
-It manages the creation and permissions of service accounts, which are used by the outposts to communicate with passbook.
+It manages the creation and permissions of service accounts, which are used by the outposts to communicate with authentik.

     See [Outposts](../outposts/outposts.md)

 -   Flow Import/Export

     Flows can now be imported and exported.
 This feature can be used as a backup system, or to share complex flows with other people.
-Example flows have also been added to the documentation to help you get going with passbook.
+Example flows have also been added to the documentation to help you get going with authentik.

 ## Under the hood

--   passbook now runs on Django 3.1 and Channels with complete ASGI enabled
+-   authentik now runs on Django 3.1 and Channels with complete ASGI enabled
 -   uwsgi has been replaced with Gunicorn and uvicorn
 -   Elastic APM has been replaced with Sentry Performance metrics
 -   Flow title is now configurable separately from the name